so0k/docker-tarreceive/README.md

 * If you have multiple developers, you should use a version control system and Continuous Deployment solution instead of this!
 * I do not guarantuee there is no exploit to compromise the host
-* Added the usage of eval to expand target directory environment variable
+* Added the usage of eval to expand target directory environment variable, and `eval` is a common mispelling of `evil` :(

 ### Table Of Contents